algorithms-unime/jupyter-bioai/README.md

-# Jupyter Lab for Bio-Inspired Artificial Intelligence
+# Jupyter Lab for Bio-Inspired Artificial Intelligence Class

 ## How to build it